titoBouzout/solid-media-linkify/readme.md

 - clean ",. from the end of links and embeds
 - always open internal images and videos links on new tabs
 - converts data urls to blob urls
+- some images/videos/adios don't give any indication of what they are in the url, we do a HEAD request to try to figure it out.

 ## Caveats